Academic Misconduct (Taught Students)

 The University's definitions are included in the Academic Integrity Policy, which states that Academic Misconduct includes;

 • External writing service: the use of an external writing service, for example essay banks, essay mills, ghost writers, or any external essay/thesis writing service, in place of or in addition to your own writing.
+Use of an essay mill, external essay service or any other additional writing service – paid or unpaid – is likely to amount to academic misconduct.

 The Investigation